 Most of the salt products available on pet store shelves recommend a dosage by volume.
 This is very silly for salt that comes in various sizes.
 It is critical that you ALWAYS weigh your salt.
 This is the only way to make sure you are getting to the correct salinity.

 The best method of testing your salt levels is with an electronic probe.
 (This is the one our service uses.)
 Keep in mind that you may have to calibrate it frequently in distilled water to keep it honest.
 Knowing your salt level after you add a certain measure of salt can also help you determine how many gallons your pond actually is!
 Look here for the conversion.

-What about a salt treatment for parasite infestations?
+What about using salt in fish tanks for parasite infestations?

 For some parasites, depending on the species and water temperature, higher therapeutic levels of salt can be used to treat the infestation.
 Salt works by first increasing, then depleting the mucus coat, which many parasites use as a food source and for protection.
 Once the mucus coat is gone, the single-celled parasites rupture from the changing osmotic gradient.
 But if you are slowly bringing your salt levels up without realizing it, some parasites have been found to become resistant to therapeutic salt levels, requiring treatment at even higher doses.
 The higher the salt dose, the harsher the treatment for the fish.

-All in all, a little salt is fine, but don’t obsess over it.
+All in all, a little salt in fish tanks is fine, but don’t obsess over it.
 Your fish will do just fine without it.
 The only time we recommend salt is for recovery from trauma or surgery.
 Don’t forget that salt can kill aquatic plants!

 Other Articles You Might Like

 - 10 Questions to Ask Yourself Before Getting a Saltwater Tank